Ettore Boiardi: Career

-Boiardi followed his brother Paolo to the kitchen of the Plaza Hotel in New York City, working his way up to head chef.
+After his arrival in New York, Boiardi worked in a succession of upscale Manhattan restaurants, including those at the Claridge and Ritz-Carlton hotels.
+He then followed his brother Paolo to the kitchen of the Plaza Hotel in New York City, working his way up to head chef.
 He supervised the preparation of the homecoming meal served by Woodrow Wilson at the White House for 2,000 returning World War I soldiers.

-His entrepreneurial skill became polished and well known when he opened his first restaurant, Il Giardino d'Italia, whose name translates as "The Garden of Italy", at East 9th Street and Woodland Avenue in Cleveland, in 1924.
-The patrons of Il Giardino d'Italia frequently asked for samples and recipes of his spaghetti sauce, so he filled cleaned milk bottles.
+In 1917, Boiardi moved to Cleveland and worked at first at The Union Club, then became the head chef at the Hotel Winton, where he introduced a menu featuring Italian cuisine, including spaghetti dinners.
+His tenure at the hotel lasted until 1924, at which point he departed to establish his own restaurant, Il Giardino d'Italia (The Garden of Italy), at the intersection of East 9th Street and Woodland Avenue.
+The patrons of Il Giardino d'Italia frequently asked for samples and recipes of his spaghetti sauce, so he began selling it packaged in milk bottles.

-In 1927, Boiardi met Maurice and Eva Weiner who were patrons of his restaurant and owners of a local self-service grocery store chain.
+In 1928, Boiardi met Maurice and Eva Weiner, who were patrons of his restaurant and owners of a local self-service grocery store chain.
 The Weiners helped the Boiardi brothers develop a process for canning the food at scale.
 They also procured distribution across the United States through their grocery's wholesale partners.
-Boiardi's product was soon being stocked in markets nationwide – the company had to open a factory in 1928 to meet the demands of national distribution.
-After sauce, their next product was closer to a complete pasta meal, including a canister of grated Parmesan cheese, a box of spaghetti, and a jar of pasta sauce, held together in cellophane plastic wrap.
+Boiardi's spaghetti sauce was soon being stocked in markets nationwide.
+In 1928, the company opened a factory to meet the demands of national distribution.

+After spaghetti sauce, their next product was a complete spaghetti meal, including a canister of grated Parmesan cheese, a box of dry spaghetti, and a jar of sauce, held together in cellophane wrap.
 Already then, the company was the largest importer of Italian Parmesan cheese, while also buying tons of olive oil, according to grandniece Anna Boiardi.
-Touting the low cost of spaghetti products as a good choice to serve to the entire family, Boiardi introduced his product to the public in 1929.
+Touting the low cost of spaghetti products as a good choice to serve to the entire family, Boiardi introduced his product to the public in 1928.

 In 1938, production was moved to Milton, Pennsylvania, where they could grow enough tomatoes to serve the factory's needs, which reached 20,000 tons of tomatoes per season at peak production; they also began growing their own mushrooms on location in the plant.
 Boiardi sold his products under the brand name "Chef Boy-Ar-Dee" because non-Italians could not manage the pronunciation, including his own salesforce.

 For producing rations supplying Allied troops during World War II, he was awarded a Gold Star order of excellence from the United States War Department.

-After struggling with cash flow, compounded by internal family struggles over the ownership and direction of the company in managing rapid internal growth, he sold his brand to American Home Foods, later International Home Foods.
+After struggling with cash flow, compounded by internal family struggles over the ownership and direction of the company in managing rapid internal growth, he sold controlling interest in his firm to American Home Foods, later International Home Foods.
+He continued to operate restaurants in Cleveland, including one named Chef Hector's.